-CHM chain are Australian entities (Container Refund Point Operators (CRPOs), Logistics providers, and Processors) and are both legislatively and contractually required to adhere to all Australian laws, including all Work Health and Safety (WHS) and Modern Slavery laws.
-Quarterly declarations are received from CRPOs, declaring that they adhere to all applicable Australian legislative requirements, including but not limited to taking steps to ensure compliance with relevant employment legislation and industrial instruments.
-Multiple avenues for whistleblower disclosures are available for anonymously reporting suspected breaches of legislation and 'an improper state of affairs'.
+Business area Modern Slavery Risk Mitigation of Modern Slavery Risk Operations Commodity risks Due diligence checks were performed on all COEX's buyers prior to them being accepted into the Scheme as purchasers of material.
+Regular risk-based audits are performed on purchasers to ensure ongoing assessment of Modern Slavery Risks.
+Operations & Supply Chain Workforce risks Material introduced to the Scheme is from the Queensland public and limited to beverages sold for consumption within Queensland.
+The risk of underage children being exploited within the Scheme is mitigated by our terms and conditions prohibiting accounts by children under the age of 13 years of age.
+Parental consent is required for individuals between 13 and 18 years of age.
+With respect to independent operators within the Scheme, all parties in the supply chain are Australian entities (Container Refund Point Operators (CRPOs), Logistics Providers, Equipment Suppliers and Processors) and are legislatively and contractually required to adhere to all Australian laws, including all relevant industrial, Work Health and Safety (WHS) and, for most suppliers, Modern Slavery laws.
+Multiple avenues for whistleblower disclosures are available for anonymously reporting suspected breaches of legislation and 'an improper state of affairs.'
 No disclosures concerning modern slavery have been reported.
-Supply Chain Supply chain risks Backend technology infrastructure is provided by an Australian entity, and is both legislatively and contractually required to adhere to all Australian laws, including WHS and Modern Slavery laws.
-The logistics industry is a heavily regulated industry with specific requirements for modern award for payment to workers and is limited to licence holders, as such, there is nil risk to child labour, and limited risk to modern slavery.
-The Queensland public are the ultimate supplier of Scheme material, being eligible used beverage containers.
+Supply Chain Supply chain risks Back-end technology infrastructure is provided by an Australian entity and is both legislatively and contractually required to adhere to all Australian laws, including industrial, WHS and Modern Slavery laws.
+The Modern Slavery Risks in the logistics industry are nil given that it is a heavily regulated industry with specific requirements for modern awards for payment to workers and only limited to licence holders can provide logistics services.
+The Queensland public is the ultimate supplier of Scheme material, being eligible used beverage containers.
 Eligibility is directly related to the provenance of material, i.e. being sold for consumption in Queensland, or a corresponding domestic jurisdiction.

-F. Assessing the Effectiveness of Our Actions
+Assessing the Effectiveness of Our Actions

 COEX has an ongoing assessment process to measure and improve its culture of identifying and remediating modern slavery in its supply chain.
 COEX monitors for any incidents of modern slavery through its risk assessments and audit processes.
-These measures for FY22 include steps to plan, do, check and act:
+These measures for FY24 include steps to plan, do, check and act: